 Kayla Smith graduated from the University of South Carolina in May 2016 with a B.S. in Biological Sciences and minors in Psychology and Chemistry.
 She became interested in neurodevelopmental disorders through her volunteer work at the lab and at the Palmetto Health Baptist emergency room as an undergraduate.
 Kayla plans to attend graduate school to pursue a Ph.D. in Developmental or Experimental Psychology.

 Nichole Mayberry is currently a full-time Research Specialist at the Neurodevelopmental Disorders Lab.
-She graduated with a B.A. in Political Science from Arizona State University.
-She has over three years of experience working with non-profit organizations, where she developed an interest in early childhood development and education.
+She graduated with a B.A. in Political Science from Arizona State University and has over three years of experience working with non-profit organizations, where she developed an interest in early childhood development and education.
 Her research interests include sensory processing, restricted repetitive behaviors, and anxiety in autism spectrum disorders and the broad autism phenotype.

 Libby Tillman is currently a part-time Research Specialist at the Neurodevelopmental Disorders Lab.
 She will graduate from the University of South Carolina with a B.A. in Psychology and a minor in General Education in December 2019.
 Her passion for neurodevelopmental disorders stems from her work as an ABA Line Therapist at Palmetto Autism Interventions.
 Currently, Libby is working on the assessment and data collection team as a second assessor.
 Additionally, she does work at the lab with heart rate data in order to study emergence and stability of autism in Fragile X Syndrome.
 Libby plans to attend graduate school to pursue a Master’s degree in Applied Behavior Analysis and later a PhD in Developmental Psychology.

 Former Research Specialists